 Hevingham and Marsham Primary School Partnership and Hevingham Under 5's receives funding directly from the Local Authority to support the needs of the learners with SEND.
 This is described in the SEND memorandum.
-The amount of funding we received for 2021-22 is £20,360.00 at Marsham and £27,221.00 at Hevingham.
+The amount of funding we received for 2023-24 is £17,533.00 at Marsham and £33,752.00 at Hevingham.
 The Under 5's setting are able to access funding if needed for a specific child with a separate application process.

-Since September 2018, we have also been able to request 'top-up' funding direct form the local authority.
+Since September 2018, we have also been able to request 'top-up' funding direct form the local authority in the form of Element 3 funding.
 This money is not guaranteed and is allocated according to need.
+This will be changing in September 2024 and will not be guaranteed even if you have received this in the past for a specific child.